icpantsparti/firefox-user.js-tool/README.md

 Display a Mozilla Firefox user.js settings file contents in your Firefox browser, with:
 * highlighting, links, themes*, re-size, wrap, about:config links/regex/groups
-* expanding sections, and "go to" section links (with compatible user.js projects)
+* expanding sections, and index to go to sections (with compatible user.js projects)
 * compare preferences in two user.js, in a table format with order/layout options and bold cell border around differences
 * actions including: user-overrides.js* append* (with comment-out*), point and click overrides collector, skeleton, prefs.js cleaner*, group by values
 * load/save, drag/drop, or copy/paste user.js files (can load from some on-line URLs too)